tinyerp/odooly/README.rst

 --------

 Odooly connects to an Odoo instance through HTTP.
-It makes it easy to browse the application model, and to perform actions.
-It carries three modes of use:
+It makes it easy to browse the application model, and to perform actions on the server.
+It is both an interactive shell (with pretty-printing and colors) and a client library.

-(1) with command line arguments
-(2) as an interactive shell
-(3) as a client library

 Key features: